The 'Surveillance Scores' Companies Use to Rip You Off Might Be Totally Illegal

 The same researchers subsequently released a Chrome extension enabling users to perform searches across five online stores to learn if they were being charged a different price based on their personal data.
 The Consumer Education Foundation writes that it recently used the tool to conduct its own research.
 In several instances, the browser with no links to a real person was offered products at prices cheaper than those of its researchers.

-For example, a five-gallon bucket of paint on Home Depot’s website was offered to the anonymous user at $59.87, while a researcher was asked to pay $62.96.
 The difference in price for a toilet-paper-roll holder on Walmart’s website was more than $10.
 A box of ballpoint pens: $9.69 when Walmart had access to the customers’ personal data; $4.15 when it didn’t.
-Walmart and Home Depot did not respond to a request for comment.
+Walmart did not respond to a request for comment.

 Advertisement